BrayhanVargas/core-admin/README.md

 # Core Entities Admin API

 This is the backend of the Core Entities Admin application, developed using .NET 7 and SQL Server.
-This API allows users to manage entities, employees, and perform CRUD operations, with authentication and role-based access control using **ASP.NET Core Identity** and **JWT**.
+This API allows users to manage entities, and employees, and perform CRUD operations, with authentication and role-based access control using **ASP.NET Core Identity** and **JWT**.

 ## Requirements and Configuration